deannabeatty/deannabeatty.github.io/_pages/cv.md

 Center for Population Biology Postdoctoral Fellow<br/> Department of Evolution and Ecology<br/>
 2019 - current
-* Investigate drivers of seagrass microbial communities and potential microbial roles in seagrass disease across the Northeastern Pacific
+* Investigate drivers of seagrass microbiome structure across the coastal Northeastern Pacific
 * Develop in-house pipelines to characterize fishes from environmental DNA
-* Use of bioinformatic tools to relate sequence data to environmental and biotic data
+* Use of bioinformatic tools to relate sequence data to environmental and biotic data from field surveys and remote sensing
+* Mentorship and training of graduate students in bioinformatics and science reproducibility tools

 **Georgia Institute of Technology**<br/>
 Teasley Endowed Postdoctoral Fellow<br/>